fresha/strong_migrations/README.md

 #### Features
 - checking if your migrations are adding an index concurrently in transaction
-- checking if your migrations are removing an index concurrently in transaction ... tbd
+- checking if your migrations are removing an index concurrently in transaction
+- checking if your migrations are renaming columns (it's always better to remove old and add new column) ... tbd

 ## How to install